How to Be More Consistent in Golf: 12 Actionable Tips & Drills to Unlock Consistency

 It is easier said than done to square the clubface up at impact.
 However, to be a consistent golfer, there is no way around it.

-The easiest way to square the clubface at impact is to get your lead wrist to a slightly flexed position.
+The easiest way to square the clubface at impact is to get your lead wrist slightly flexed.
+Using the HackMotion, you can work on a drill called the Release drill.

 Most amateur golfers struggle with a lead wrist that is too extended throughout the entire golf swing.
-If there is too much extension at the top of the backswing, it’s nearly impossible to square the clubface at impact.
+If too much extension is at the top of the backswing, it’s nearly impossible to square the clubface at impact.

 Learn about lead wrist extension and flexion in our detailed guide here.